flyryan/DuffPlexCompose/README.md

 - **Easy Backup**: All configurations are in one place
 - **Quick Recovery**: If something breaks, just restart the container

-This stack uses Docker Compose, a tool that helps you run multiple Docker containers together.
 Instead of managing each service separately, you can start/stop/update everything with single commands.

 ---